deb-intel/InnerSourceDeb/blogpost-full.rst

 What is InnerSource?
 ********************

-In the book "Adopting InnerSource," the authors state:
+In "Adopting InnerSource," the authors define the term:

-    | InnerSource is simply the use of Open Source principles and practices inside proprietary organizations.
-InnerSource empowers individual engineers to contribute code from within their team to another team in order to speed up the process of adding functionality (features) or fixing defects.
+  | InnerSource is simply the use of Open Source principles and practices **inside proprietary organizations**.
+InnerSource empowers individual engineers to contribute code from within their team
+  | to another team in order to speed up the process of adding functionality (features) or fixing defects.

 More than 20 years later, InnerSource is more relevant than ever.